abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 And if we view that natural numbers as an order, linear functions are also functors as well, as all functions that are plotted with straight lines are obviously monotonic.

-The above definition has one caveat: not all functions that are straight lines preserve addition - functions of the form $f(x) = x * a + b$ in which $b$ is non-zero, are also straight lines (and are also called linear) but they don't preserve addition.
+Note, however, that not all functions that are plotted straight lines preserve addition - functions of the form $f(x) = x * a + b$ in which $b$ is non-zero, are also straight lines (and are also called linear) but they don't preserve addition.

 ![Linear functions](linear_function_non_functor.svg)